chrisjm/neural-network-demo/README.md

   - Loss: cross-entropy over the correct class, averaged over the batch.
   - Accuracy: fraction of samples where `argmax(p)` equals the true label.

-- Backpropagation:
+-- Backpropagation:

 - Uses **softmax + cross-entropy gradient**: `dL/dz3 = p − y`.
 - Propagates gradients through each layer, applying ReLU derivative (`1` if pre-activation > 0, else `0`).
 - Accumulates gradients for all weights and biases across the batch.
-  - Averages gradients, then does a simple SGD update with learning rate `m_learningRate`.
+- Averages gradients, then applies an optimizer step (SGD, SGD + Momentum, or Adam) using the current learning rate and optimizer hyperparameters.

 - Single-sample forward (`forwardSingle` / `forwardSingleWithActivations`):
   - Runs the same math as above for one `(x, y)` pair.